BEST THINGS TO DO IN HAWAII IN THE WINTER

-The great thing about Hawaii is that weather is good, so you won’t have to worry about a lot of winter weather conditions making driving hazardous.
+The great thing about Hawaii is that the weather is good, so you won’t have to worry about a lot of winter weather conditions making driving hazardous.
 However, Hawaii is a tropical climate, so rain is common.
 Use caution and drive slow.

-Actually, drive slow regardless of the weather because speed limits are generally lower in Hawaii than other US states.
+Actually, drive slow regardless of the weather because speed limits are generally lower in Hawaii than in other US states.
 It’s not unusual to see bumper stickers that read: Slow down, this isn’t the mainland.